 Day 8

-After breakfast at the hotel you will be transferred to Tirana airport or Saranda port.
+After breakfast at the hotel transfer to Tirana airport or Saranda port.

 Single Supplement